Final report for NENH17-001

 This milestone was put forth in order to support educators of the bee schools.
 We did not have many requests from teachers to attend their classes or to provide input on the structure of their class.
 However many individuals expressed how they used the tools in their bee school organizational meetings, and shared resources with their fellow teachers.
 This milestone was not an effective tool to create change, and instead we focused on providing participants with the tools they asked for such as resources and documents to aid them in their teaching efforts.

-13. 5 experienced beekeepers with interest in bee breeding will be recruited to enroll in the NH Queen breeders network as trainees.
+A. 5 experienced beekeepers with interest in bee production will be recruited to enroll in the NH Queen Producers Network as trainees.
 This invitation will be sent out via the NH beekeepers association newsletter, and shared with local clubs around the state.
 (March 2019).

 The skills and knowledge list has been developed and was used at the start at the queen training program (June).